The four-leaf clover is a rare mutation of the common three-leaf clover.

 Anyone lucky enough to be in possession of a clover with four leaves has consequently a piece of the blessed Paradise.

 Four is considered a masculine number.
 Four is also the number of the cross.

-A common belief during the Middle Ages was that a person who carried the rare four leaf clover would have the ability to see fairies.
+A common belief during the Middle Ages was that a person who carried the rare four-leaf clover would have the ability to see fairies.

+The bearer could also recognize witches and potential evil spirits lurking about.
 The clover in this conviction does not seem to serve those faint of heart, but certainly served as a precaution against all threats they believed to be very real.